nucleic/enaml/docs/source/get_started/index.rst

         syntactic constructs and framework components combine to create a simple user interface application.

-    * - :doc:`operators`
+    * - :doc:`models`

-        One of the great features of Enaml is its rich set of operators.
+        One of the great features of Enaml is its ability to automatically bind to data models through a rich set of operators.
 This section describes how those operators are used to connect user defined data models to Enaml views and how they automatically keep the views up-to-date when the data in the models change at runtime.

     * - :doc:`layout`